 A fact that cannot be denied: New York knows how to do winter.
 When the cold descends on the East Coast, hiking boots often get shelved for the season and swapped for ski boots.
 If you’re missing your beloved trails, though, sometimes the ski resorts just can’t scratch that itch.
 Snowshoeing to the rescue.
-New York has an abundance of places to enjoy the activity, within a day commute of the city but fully removed from the chaos.
+There is an abundance of places to enjoy the snowshoeing in New York, just a day trip from New York City but fully removed from the chaos.

 So grab your backpack, your favorite trail snacks, your beanie, and gloves, and hit these epic spots.
 Whether you want to snowshoe for long distances, scale mountains, or take it easy on a leisurely trail, this list of places to go snowshoeing throughout New York State has you covered.

 Calm, scenic, and sprawling, Saratoga Spa State Park is a prime location for snowshoeing in Hudson Valley.
 If you don’t have your own snowshoeing gear, the park offers full-day snowshoe rentals seven days a week (though hours do vary slightly from weekdays to weekends).
 There’s over 12 miles of trails to explore here, and if you keep your eyes peeled, you might even have some cool bird and wildlife sightings.
 The 1.7-mile South Loop and 1.5-mile North Loop are a good challenge that, when done together, take you through the park’s golf course, past the tree nursery, and back to the parking lot.
 Opt for one or the other for a shorter outing.
 You’ll pass a number of mineral springs on the Peerless Loop (0.7 miles) and Geyser Picnic Loop (one mile).